brian-pan/excel-VBA-macro-proj/README.md

 GROUP BY 1,2
 ORDER BY TotalQuantity DESC;
 ```
-Solution: The Product ordered the most by customers in Germany is the Boston Crab Meat with Product ID of 40.
+Solution: The Product ordered the most by customers in Germany is the Boston Crab Meat with a total amount of 160.